Hospital Immunizes Against Data Breaches While Improving Patient Care

 Maintaining data health with a holistic, human-centric solution

-To meet the need for a customizable solution to safeguard its users, data, and environments, Forcepoint worked with the hospital to implement a solution that unified web and email protection with data loss prevention to block malware, risky content, spam, and phishing attempts, while increasing data visibility as it moves on and off the network.
-This suite of Forcepoint products is highly customizable, so policies can be fine-tuned to work most effectively for the organization—protecting users without getting in the way of patient care and legitimate business, and finding opportunities to educate them on proper security practices.
+To meet the need for a customizable solution to safeguard its users, data, and environments, Forcepoint and MRHC developed a solution that unified web and email protection with data loss prevention to block malware, risky content, spam, and phishing attempts, while increasing data visibility as it moves on and off the network.
+This suite of products is highly customizable; policies can be fine-tuned to work most effectively for the organization—protecting users without getting in the way of patient care and legitimate business, and finding opportunities to educate them on proper security practices.

 Blocking spam to boost productivity

-One of the hospital’s most powerful results with Forcepoint Email Security is the sheer amount of spam blocked before it ever reaches its intended destination.
-87% of all email is blocked as spam before it can enter users’ mailboxes, saving staff valuable time—even just the time it takes to delete irrelevant emails has made a difference in productivity.
+One of MRHC’s most powerful results with Forcepoint Email Security is the sheer amount of spam blocked before it ever reaches its intended destination.
+87% of all email, Chelmowski says, is blocked as spam before it can enter users’ mailboxes, saving staff valuable time—even just the time it takes to delete irrelevant emails has made a difference in productivity.
 And labeling emails from outside the organizations with “External” helps to combat spoofing and phishing attacks.
-Attempts to spoof an organization’s high-level executives can be thwarted when it’s obvious that an email has come from off the network.
+Attempts to spoof a high-level executive in an organization can be thwarted when it’s obvious that an email has come from off the network.

-The hospital’s security team further customized the Email Security solution to block mail from all foreign servers.
-Because external email originating outside the U.S. is extremely rare for this rural hospital, this was an easy way to eliminate potential problems even earlier.
-“A few months back, there was a lot of talk about a particular strain of malware that was being propagated, but the emails were coming from Russian servers, so we were able to block that on our end.
-They never made it into our organization,” the security manager said.
+The MRHC security team further customized the Email Security solution to block mail from all foreign servers.
+Because external email originating outside the U.S. is extremely rare for the rural Mississippi hospital, this was an easy way to eliminate potential problems even earlier.
+“A few months back, there was a lot of talk about a particular strain of malware that was being propagated with emails originating from Russian servers.
+Because we block email from foreign domains, they never made it into our organization,” he said.

 Customized and seamlessly integrated for comprehensive protection that keeps business moving

 Customization is a big advantage of Forcepoint Web Security.
-The hospital’s team uses categorization to block sites with high instances of malware (e.g., shopping sites).
+The MRHC team uses categorization to block sites with high instances of malware (e.g., shopping sites).
 But if a specific shopping site is needed as a legitimate part of the organization’s work, the team can reclassify it to make it accessible without unlocking the whole category.
-The IT security manager sees this as a good learning opportunity as well—when users attempt to visit blocked sites, they are alerted as to the category of site to help them self-regulate future browsing activities.
+Chelmowski sees this as a good learning opportunity as well—when users attempt to visit blocked sites, they are alerted as to the category of site to help them self-regulate their browsing activities for the future.

-Forcepoint DLP ties into both Web and Email Security to provide an extra layer of data protection.
-The security team receives an alert detecting protected information entered into an unsecured website.
+Forcepoint DLP ties into both the email and web products to provide an extra layer of data protection.
+The security team receives an alert if protected information is identified as being entered into an unsecured website.
 “We’ve found some pretty amazing things, like some big-name companies that were having sensitive patient information entered into an unencrypted website.
-So, we were able to work with other organizations and alert them that this was going on, and they were able to get it resolved,” said the IT security manager.
+So, we were able to work with other organizations and alert them that this was going on, and they were able to get it resolved,” said Chelmowski.

 Building a team of security-aware professionals and maintaining peace of mind

-Informing users of why a website was blocked, correcting processes around confidential information, and providing additional information about an email’s origin all serve as opportunities for employee education, which the IT security manager and his team know is critically important.
+Informing users of why a website was blocked, correcting processes around confidential information, and providing additional information about an email’s origin all serve as opportunities for employee education, which Chelmowski and his team know is critically important.
 And the results of annual security tests are showing progress.
 “We bring an assessor on site and one of the things they do is try to gain access to sensitive areas.
 Year after year, as we educate our users, it gets harder [for assessors to compromise users].”
-Not only is the solution working—it is facilitating and empowering better education of users along the way.
+Not only is the solution working— it is facilitating and empowering better education of users along the way